vhaghani26/rocketchip/README.md

 * Reads - leave blank
     * Samples - leave blank
-        * Sample Groups -
+        * Sample Groups - put all replicates of a sample in one group, separating samples by group (grp1, grp2, grp3, ...)
     * Controls - leave blank
-        * Control Groups
+        * Control Groups - leave blank if you are not using a control; if you are using a control, put the replicates of the control in one group
 * Readtype - the endedness of the data; options include `single` or `paired`
 * Peaktype - this is determined based on whatever element your antibody targets; options include `narrow` or `broad`
     * Note that the only peak-caller explicitly written to handle broad-peak calling is MACS3